For all the best things to do in Port Douglas, I’ve rounded up my favourite activities to help you plan your trip.

 ◇ Sailaway ~ snorkel & sail

-I’ve had really memorable experiences both snorkelling and sunset sailing with Sailaway.
+I’ve had fantastic experiences both snorkelling and sunset sailing with Sailaway.
 The company is committed to sustainability and their luxury catamaran is primarily driven by wind power which is a great way to reduce your carbon footprint.

 Outer Reef tours are small (45 people max) – see this outer reef experience.